angus-ai/angus-doc/sdk/restful/index.rst

 Job is a specific resource, it enables calling some service in a RESTful way.
-The previous "jobs" resource is a collection of job resource, then you can create a new job just by using a **POST** operation on the collection resource.
+The previous "jobs" resource is a collection of job resources, then you can create a new job just by using a **POST** operation on the collection resource.
 To make a valid request you must conform to some constraints:

-* the body of the request must be a JSON message conform to the documentation of the service (for dummy service please see `HERE
+* the body of the request must be a JSON message conform to the documentation of the service
-  <here>`_)
 * you must specify the Content-Type header of the request to application/json
 * you must specify the type of creation: synchronous or asynchronous